 Most of their communication is accomplished through scent marking throughout their habitat and territory.
 Giant pandas mark their territory by rubbing secretions from their anal glands onto tree trunks, rocks or the ground, usually along paths that they habitually tread.
 Scent marking alerts giant pandas in the vicinity to one another.
 Depending on who reads the mark, the scents may either separate giant pandas or help bring them together.
 Outside of breeding season, a scent mark that is unfamiliar is usually enough to send a potential intruder ambling away.
 During breeding season, however, a female's scent mark advertises her sexual readiness and draws males to her.
 A female is more likely to accept a male whose scent she recognizes and has encountered before.

 Millions of Zoo visitors enjoy watching giant pandas eat.
 A panda usually eats while sitting upright, in a pose that resembles how humans sit on the floor.
 This posture leaves the front paws free to grasp bamboo stems with the help of a "pseudo thumb," formed by an elongated and enlarged wrist bone covered with a fleshy pad of skin.
 The panda also uses its powerful jaws and strong teeth to crush the tough, fibrous bamboo into bits.

 A giant panda's digestive system is more similar to that of a carnivore than an herbivore, and so much of what is eaten is passed as waste.
 To make up for the inefficient digestion, a panda needs to consume a comparatively large amount of food—from 70 to 100 pounds of bamboo each day—to get all its nutrients.
 To obtain this much food means that a panda must spend 10 to 16 hours a day foraging and eating.
 The rest of its time is spent mostly sleeping and resting.

-Giant pandas reach breeding maturity between four and eight years of age.
-They may be reproductive until about age 20.
+Giant pandas reach breeding maturity between 4 and 8 years of age.
+They may be reproductive into their 20s.
 Female pandas ovulate only once a year, in the spring.
 A short period of two to three days around ovulation is the only time a giant panda is able to conceive.
 Calls and scents draw males and females to each other.